 After the final manuscript sample critiques are discussed on Saturday afternoon, all editors and agents will select one or two participants to receive a Best Manuscript Sample certificate, to be awarded at the ceremony that concludes the conference.

-For the query letter pitch sessions on the afternoon of Saturday, May 2, in the privacy of a hotel meeting room, you will bring a copy of your query letter for the agent/editor to review just prior to your meeting with them, if you will attend in-person.
+For the query letter pitch sessions on the afternoon of Saturday, November 7, in the privacy of a hotel meeting room, you will bring a copy of your query letter for the agent/editor to review just prior to your meeting with them, if you will attend in-person.

-If you will be virtual, you will submit your query letter to Conference Director George Weinstein by May 1 at 9 pm Eastern (to give you time to rewrite it if you’re also doing one or more query letter critiques per activity #3 below) so he can provide it to the agent/editor prior to their Zoom meeting to you.
+If you will be virtual, you will submit your query letter to Conference Director George Weinstein by November 6 at 9 pm Eastern (to give you time to rewrite it if you’re also doing one or more query letter critiques per activity #3 below) so he can provide it to the agent/editor prior to their Zoom meeting to you.

 This will be a strictly verbal exchange–you won’t receive any comments from them in writing.
 They will have two minutes to read and consider the project your query letter describes.
 Then, during your pitch meeting with them, you will discuss your project for about 13 minutes with the editor/agent of your choice, talk about your writing and your publishing ambitions, and ask the editor/agent for reactions to your query and the description of your book.
 If the guest is interested, you will be asked to send sample pages or even the whole manuscript for consideration.